Doctor of Philosophy in Nursing (PhD)

 The mission of the PhD program is to educate future nurse scientists, educators, and health care leaders.
+We offer three routes to the PhD-for BSN, MSN and DNP prepared nurses.Apply Now

 Individualized education in a challenging, supportive setting is at the heart of the PhD program at the University of Tennessee, Knoxville.
 You’ll benefit from a program of study designed to reflect your unique interests and meet your career goals, with small classes and a committed faculty whose members value community, quality, innovation, and accessibility.
 You’ll also become part of an exciting community of scholars engaged in nursing research and scholarly writing.
 Doctoral students regularly present papers and posters at meetings, publish in scholarly journals, and contribute chapters to faculty-edited books.
+An advantage of PhD study at UT is the 3-manuscript dissertation, in which scholarly work is disseminated throughout the program, not only at the end.
+The final paper presents the findings of the student’s dissertation research.

 An advantage of pursuing the doctorate at the University of Tennessee, Knoxville, is access to the rich resources of one of the top research institutions in the nation.
 PhD students are taught by, and work collaboratively with, nationally and internationally prominent researchers in nursing and many other disciplines.
-Key research foci of the college are technology, symptom science, caregiving, and translational science.
+Key research foci of the college are technology, symptom science, caregiving, and translation science.
 Certificate programs are offered in nursing education and health policy.
 Both full-time and part-time options are available.
 The faculty is committed to quality, innovation, accessibility, and mentoring.

 - Opportunity to work with nationally and internationally prominent nurse scientists and scholars from other disciplines, including public health and education